Ivan Smalyukh

 Ivan I. Smalyukh is a physicist working in the fields of soft condensed matter physics, especially in the domain of liquid crystals, topology, chirality and metamaterials.
-He is a professor in the Department of Physics at the University of Colorado at Boulder and director of the International Institute for Sustainability with Knotted Chiral Meta Matter with headquarters at Hiroshima University.
+He is a professor in the Department of Physics at the University of Colorado at Boulder and the founding director of the International Institute for Sustainability with Knotted Chiral Meta Matter with headquarters at Hiroshima University.
 He is the Chief Editor of a Nature-family NPJ Soft Matter journal.
 Smalyukh was awarded the Presidential Early Career Award for Scientists and Engineers, among many other awards.
 He and his research group hold the Guinness record for achieving the highest visible-range optical transparency in a material.

 Research

 Smalyukh's scientific interests span various aspects of soft condensed matter and optical physics.
 This includes the study of laser trapping and imaging techniques, molecular and colloidal self-assembly, and the fundamental properties of materials such as liquid crystals, polymers, and nano-structured substances.
 Among many of Smalyukh's research interests is the energy efficiency of windows and building envelopes overall.
 Additionally, the photonic and electro-optic applications of these materials are his group's research interests.

 As something that he is widely known for, Smalyukh has studied vortex knots and solitons and knots in liquid crystals, contributing to new methods to form microscopic knots in physical fields.

 Smalyukh used cellulose nanofibres to develop a transparent and highly thermally insulating aerogel.
 This work was published in Nature Energy due to the material's potential to enhance the heat lost through windows.